tshepang/blog/content/using Python's subprocess module.md

     test

 The `b` thing indicates that the string is in bytes format.
-To get a normal string from that, just run the string\'s [decode method].
+To get a normal string from that, just run the string's [decode method].
 Also, that I had to use the `end` argument on the [print function], was to avoid an empty line on the terminal output.

 As can be seen, this means we do much of the work ourself, but the benefit is that we now have finer-grained control (e.g. we get to control when to display the output).
-Another benefit is that it is more secure to do it this way (I don\'t know the details, so see [shell injection] for the argument).
+Another benefit is that it is more secure to do it this way (I don't know the details, so see [shell injection] for the argument).

 further reading